 - Why companies still gather data this way

-- What these companies need to do/have to gather data correctly in the future
+- What businesses need to do to gather data correctly in the future

 - customer acquisition, satisfaction, and retention rates

 This definition is a broad one because data management is not a simple undertaking.
 It encompasses many different tasks, procedures, and responsibilities that businesses need to take into consideration.

 Data is the end-all-be-all of modern e-commerce.
 The key to any company’s success now lies in the ability to effectively manage streams of customer data.
 Though as the Harvard Business Review reports, most companies still remain badly behind the curve:

 - Cross-industry studies have shown that on average, less than half of an organization’s structured data is actively used in making decisions — where less than 1% of its unstructured data is analyzed or used at all